Clevercav/Python-Projects/README.md

 # How to run the apps
 Using Python 3.6.7

-To run an application simply navigate to a project folder and write `python3 "name of project"`
+To run an application simply navigate to a project folder and write `python3 main.py`